Tymbou

 Ercan International Airport is located directly north of the village.

 Location

-Tymvou is located 17 km to the east of Nicosia, off the old Nicosia – Famagusta road.
+Tymbou is located 17 km to the east of Nicosia, off the old Nicosia – Famagusta road.
 It lies in the Mesaoria plain, next to Yialias river, at an altitude of 110 m.
-To the south of the village lie the now-uninhabited villages of Margo and Pyrogi, while Louroujina, 15 km south of Tymvou, is still inhabited by Turkish Cypriots.
+To the south of the village lie the now-uninhabited villages of Margo and Pyrogi, while Louroujina, 15 km south of Tymbou, is still inhabited by Turkish Cypriots.

 Nearby airport

-Tymvou Airport, the precursor of Ercan International Airport, was constructed by the British in World War II as a military airport, during their colonial rule of the island.
+Tymbou Airport, the precursor of Ercan International Airport, was constructed by the British in World War II as a military airport, during their colonial rule of the island.
 It was abandoned after the independence of Cyprus.
 Following the Turkish invasion, it was expanded and today it is used as the main civilian airport of Northern Cyprus.